List of Star Trek novels: Dominion War (1998)

 Star Trek: The Dominion War crossover miniseries depicts events leading up to the Dominion War.
 The first and third novels focus on the crew of the Enterprise (NCC-1701-E), while the second and fourth novels are novelizations of a seven-episode arc from Deep Space Nine's sixth and seventh seasons.
 The Battle for Betazed (2002), by Charlotte Douglas and Susan Kearney, and Tales of the Dominion War (2004), a short story collection edited by Keith DeCandido, tie into the series.

 Corps of Engineers (2000–2010)

-Star Trek: Corps of Engineers follows the crew of the Da Vinci (NCC-81623).
-The series was marketed as ebook exclusives on various platforms, which were later collected into print bind-ups with similar titles but a different numbering scheme.
-The series was originally published as Star Trek: Starfleet Corps of Engineers, frequently abbreviated as S.C.E.
-The series features Montgomery Scott following events in the Next Generation episode "Relics".
+Star Trek: Corps of Engineers follows the crew of the Da Vinci (NCC-81623), featuring Montgomery Scott following events in The Next Generation episode "Relics".
+The series was marketed as ebook exclusives on various platforms, which were later collected into print bind-ups with similar titles with a different volume number.
+The series was originally published as Star Trek: Starfleet Corps of Engineers, abbreviated as S.C.E.

+Each omnibus is a bind-up of multiple novellas in mass market paperback format.
+After 2005, volumes were published in trade paperback format and included the updated Corps of Engineers marquee.
+Out of the Cocoon (2010) and What's Past (2010) did not receive ebook releases.